wcgordon1/TustinRecruiting/src/content/jobs/tr-react-native-engineer-new-york-city-reac-3lgxgx.md

 ---
 position: React Native Engineer
 description: >-
-  We are a well-funded startup based in Los Angeles, working in the FinTech space.
+  We are a wellfunded startup based in Los Angeles, working in the FinTech space.
 We are dedicated to creating seamless mobile banking experiences for our users, integrating digital payments, and catering to crypto enthusiasts.
   We are currently seeking an experienced React Native Engineer to join our team remotely from New York City.
-The position involves leading a pod of 3-4 mobile developers and focusing on product development.
-Applicants should ideally have 3-6 years of experience in the field...
+The position involves leading a pod of 34 mobile developers and focusing on product development.
+Applicants should ideally have 36 years of experience in the field...
 location: 'New York City, NY'
 team: Mobile
 schedule: Full Time